altanner/graphical-data-apps/site-build/content/posts/04charts.md

 ```
 (Note that the `color` argument is spelled in International English!)
 Save, and notice the changes.

-## Exercise: building a better visualisation
+## Exercise 4: building a better visualisation
 {{< admonition type="question" title="Exercise 4: better visuals" open=true >}}
 So far, we have a chart which expresses three things: the CO2, GDP and continent of the countries in our dataset.
 In this exercise, we are adding arguments to `px.scatter()`, to include further data.
 1. We can control the size of points.
 Add a parameter called `size`, and assign the column name `"Services"` to it (note that any dataframe column name is a string).